Evi-Steer: Learning to Steer Biomedical Vision-Language Models through Efficient and Generalizable Evidential Tuning

 Ablation Studies

-Ablations show that visual adaptation, textual adaptation, evidential updates, and cross-modal belief fusion all contribute to the final domain-generalization performance, with visual adaptation producing the largest OOD gain.
+We conduct ablation studies to better understand the contribution of the proposed components.
+Results show that visual adaptation, textual adaptation, evidential uncertainty modeling, and cross-modal belief fusion all contribute to the final domain-generalization performance, with visual adaptation having the largest impact on out-of-distribution robustness.

 Effectiveness of Key Components